OhayoNB/Coupon-Management-System/README.md

 # Coupon Management System
- Final Project Based Spring & Angular
+ Final Project Based in Spring & Angular

-Coupon Management System: final project by Bar Ohayon & Daniel Yaakov.
+Coupon Management System: Final project by Bar Ohayon & Daniel Yaakov.

-This project was built throughout our course, we have put a lot of effort into it by facing and solving many problems head on, which has taught us very much.
+This project was built throughout the course, we have put a lot of effort into it by facing and solving many problems head on, which has taught us very much.

 Instructions: